 - Whether it’s aiding a healthy pregnancy or reducing the arteriosclerotic diseases’ risks, promoting satiety, supporting the electrolytes levels and promoting healthy skin, it is undoubtedly the egg white that offers them all.

 Egg yolk - Rich in vitamins and minerals

 - Egg yolks have more vitamins, more minerals, and more fat than egg whites.
 Egg yolks contain vitamins B6, B12, A, D, E, and K whereas egg whites do not have these vitamins and supplements.

 - Unlike the egg whites, egg yolks are rich in cholesterol and have a minimal amount of protein.

 - Considered to be a good source of the essential fatty acids, egg yolk offers higher amounts of phosphorous, folate, selenium, and calcium.
 Along with these nutrients, egg yolks are also extremely rich in iron, carotenoids, and vitamin A.

-- A large egg yolk contains 4.5 gram of fat, 66 mg of phosphorous, and 245 IU of vitamin A, thus helping in regulating the electrolytes in the body.
+- Large egg yolk contains 4.5 grams of fat, 66 mg of phosphorus, and 245 IU of vitamin A, thus helping in regulating the electrolytes in the body.

 - Vitamin K helps in preventing blood clotting, stopping the degeneration of the muscles, increasing the levels of testosterone, and reducing inflammation.